duketopceo/rork-chronicle-weaver/docs/development/AI_DEVELOPER_GUIDE.md

 # AI Developer Onboarding Guide
 ## Chronicle Weaver - Historical RPG App

-### 🚀 Quick Start for AI Coders
+### 🚀 COMPREHENSIVE FILE ANALYSIS & DEVELOPMENT GUIDE

-This file provides comprehensive context for any AI developer working on Chronicle Weaver.
-Read this first to understand the project architecture, current state, and development workflow.
+This file provides complete context for any AI developer working on Chronicle Weaver, including detailed analysis of every file in the project.
+Read this to understand the project architecture, current state, issues, and development workflow.

+**UPDATED:** June 21, 2025 - Complete file-by-file analysis

 ---